Efymer/hedgie-wealth-view/README.md

 4. Verify successful authentication (wallet address displayed in header)

 **Step 4: Test Follow Functionality**
-1. Search for another testnet account to follow
+1. Search for another mainnet account to follow
 2. Click the "Follow" button on their profile
 3. Verify the account appears in your followed accounts list
 4. Unfollow and re-follow to test both actions